 If you’re using wilted or dried mullein flowers in your oil, you’ll simply fill your jar with flowers, barely cover them in oil, and place them in a dark, cool cabinet for 4-6 weeks to sit.
 You can wrap your jar in a cloth and let it sit in a window seal as well as this will make a solar infusion.

-One method is no better than the other really… at least not that I can tell.
-It all comes down to how quickly you need your oil and what you prefer.
+One method is no better than the other, at least not that I can tell.
+It all depends on how quickly you need your oil and what you prefer.
 I try to stay prepared and give myself 6 weeks for all my macerations (oils and tinctures) as I just personally like to let things follow moon cycles.
 I have no evidence that it makes a better end product.
 That’s just what I feel is best personally.
 God gave us the moon, planets, and stars for signs and wonders, and I just enjoy using those things when I make herbal preparations.
-Plus I love going about things nice and slowly.
+Plus, I love going about things nice and slowly.
 It makes me appreciate things more.

-Once your oil has infused as long as you want it to, it’s very important that you strain it well.
+Once your oil has infused as long as you want it to, you must strain it well.
 I normally triple strain most of my oils just to be sure they’re free of all particles and herb matter.
 I start by warming the oil over low heat to help thin it.
 This helps it pass through filters better.
 First, pour your oil through a fine-mesh sieve.
 This should catch all the flowers and larger particles.
 Next, pour your warm oil through a clean piece of muslin cloth to catch finer particles, and lastly, you can pour it through a coffee filter to make sure your oil is extra clean.

 5 Ways To Use Mullein Flower Oil

-Mullein flower oil has many great herbal actions and uses which we’ll look at below.
-Plus it’s non-toxic and safe to use on all ages.
+Mullein flower oil has many great herbal actions and uses, which we’ll look at below.
+Plus, it’s non-toxic and safe to use for all ages.

-It has anti-inflammatory and anti-bacterial properties which make the oil great to have around for a variety of uses.
+It has anti-inflammatory and anti-bacterial properties, making the oil great to have around for various uses.